EdernOllivier/ParentScheme/README.md

 This is the S300MA-0G6400002T - Intel Pentium G6400 - RAM 8 Go - Stockage SSD 512 Go - Windows 10 with the keyboard and the mouse to compute and simulate with Scilab.

+I have tested the scheme with the Ubuntu distribution.

 To compile do gcc -o test2 test2.c -lm with glibc,

 > mkdir glibc-build